Wissididom/poke-guesser-bot/README.md

 ## Setup Discord Bot

 In order to use Poke-guesser-bot, you need to setup a discord bot first using the Discord Developer Portal.
-(TODO: Screenshots (and/or instructions) probably need to be updated)

 1. Login to the Discord Developer portal and create a bot using [these instructions](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).